 This current academic year, 2022-2023 shows a total expenditure of £30,125 with nineteen children qualifying for funding.

-We are delighted with our 2018/2019 KS2 SATs results, which show that the school has maintained its outstanding standards.
+We are delighted with our most recent figures from 2018/2019 KS2 SATs results, which show that the school has maintained its outstanding standards.
 The results reflect the hard work of all staff; excellent partnership working with parents and a determination to ensure EVERY child succeeds.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 As a school we have a very good track record of ensuring that children make good progress, even though historically levels of attainment can be lower for some children who are eligible for Pupil Premium – this is a national trend.